AdityaSadewale/Tic-Tac-Toe-game-using-React/README.md

-Absolutely!
-Here's a professional **README.md** file you can use for your Tic Tac Toe React project.
-It includes **all features, instructions, and info** based on your app.

----

 # Tic Tac Toe Game in React

 A modern, animated, single-page Tic Tac Toe game built with **React** featuring floating icons, pop animations, winner glow, and a fully responsive layout.